microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

     You will see the **results** of the query on the **bottom of the query editor**.
     !["A picture of the results of the query on the bottom of the query editor"](ExploreQueryEditorResults.png)

-### Task 3.2: Mirroring Fabric SQL database to OneLake

-Mirroring in Fabric is a low-cost and low-latency solution to bring data from various systems together into a single analytics platform.
-[Mirroring Fabric SQL database](https://learn.microsoft.com/fabric/database/sql/mirroring-overview) is a feature to continuously replicate data from your operational SQL database in Fabric into the Fabric OneLake.
-Every SQL database in Microsoft Fabric automatically mirrors its data into Fabric OneLake within the same workspace, with no user action required.
-Data is being mirrored as soon as it's created or updated.
-SQL database in Fabric stores its data in .mdf files, just like Azure SQL Database, while mirrored data is stored as Delta files in OneLake.

 With the data from your SQL database automatically mirrored in OneLake, you can write cross-database queries, joining data from other SQL databases, mirrored databases, warehouses, and lakehouses.
 All this is currently possible with using T-SQL queries on the SQL analytics endpoint - a SQL-based experience to analyze OneLake data in Delta tables.
 Creating a SQL database in Fabric creates a SQL analytics endpoint, which points to the SQL database in Fabric Delta table storage.